sutaC/GameOfLife/README.md

 Documentation is located in [DOCS.md](./DOCS.md) file in root directory of a project.

 It is generated with [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) package.

+For generating documentation uou can run [document](./document) shell comand if running linux with bash.

-Recommended command for generating documentation is:
+Alternativelym, command for generating documentation is:

 ```
     jsdoc2md ./src/**/*.js > DOCS.md